-Debate: Should You Obscure Salary Infomation in Job Listings?
+Debate: Should You Obscure Salary Information in Job Listings?

 An area that comes with a moderate amount of controversy at present is whether or not a business should publicise the wages it offers, particularly in job postings.